What are the Benefits of Recumbent Exercise Bikes?

 What is a Recumbent Exercise Bike?

-A recumbent bike is similar to a regular exercise bike, but it has a reclined seat, it places the rider in a laid-back position with a supportive and large seat.
+A recumbent bike is similar to a regular exercise bike, but it has a reclined seat, which places the rider in a laid-back position with a supportive and large seat.

 When it comes to cardio equipment, you have to try everything out to find what you prefer.